 You'll need to make sure that you can make your repayments over the term of your loan.
 Have a think about how much you could afford to pay back each month without making life hard for yourself.
 Keep in mind you'll have to pay interest on what you borrow.
 This means you’ll pay back more than the amount you first borrowed.

 To make things easier, your repayments will come out of your account each month by Direct Debit.
 You just have to make sure you've got enough money in your account.

 The term you take the loan over will affect the amount you must pay back each month.
 If you want smaller repayments each month, you should take your loan over a longer term.
 Remember that the longer you take to pay back your loan, the more interest you’ll pay back overall.

-When you apply for a loan, we’ll usually ask a credit reference agency for your credit history.
+When you apply for a loan, the lender will usually ask a credit reference agency for your credit history.
 If you make several credit applications within a short time, this could have a negative impact on your credit rating.
 This could make it more difficult for you to be able to borrow from lenders.Back to top

 As long as you keep up with your repayments each month, there's no need to worry.

-But if you breach your loan agreement, we will charge you our costs in recovering late or missed repayments.
-To recover debt we may also take any money you owe us from any other current or savings account you hold with Lloyds Bank plc.
-It's worth knowing that this could affect your rating with credit reference agencies.
+If you breach your loan agreement, the lender will charge you costs for recovering late or missed repayments.
+To recover debt the lender may also take any money you owe them from any other current or savings account you hold with Lloyds Bank plc.
+It’s worth knowing that this could affect your rating with credit reference agencies.

 You can pay back your loan in full or in part at any time during the term of your loan.
 If you pay off your loan early, the lender can charge you up to 58 days interest.
 This charge is known as an early settlement adjustment.